dfinity/portal/docs/samples/host-a-website.md

 ### Resources

 Looking to build a full-stack dapp?
-Check out the [Full-stack react tutorial](https://smartcontracts.org/docs/current/developer-docs/frontend/custom-frontend).
+Check out the [full-stack react tutorial](https://smartcontracts.org/docs/current/developer-docs/frontend/custom-frontend).

-Visit our [Developer Forum](https://forum.dfinity.org) for inspiration and support from Dfinity Foundation engineers and the developer community.
+Visit our [developer forum](https://forum.dfinity.org) for inspiration and support from Dfinity Foundation engineers and the developer community.